spellml/examples/modelservers/resnet50/README.md

 ```

 #### 3. Run the load test
-Run the load test on a Spell run to get a more consistent network throughput.
+Run the load test on a Spell run to get more consistent network throughput.
 ```shell
 $ spell run \
   --pip aiohttp \